-That she made people who were dependent on her for their immediate livelihood submit to her will was neither charming nor seductive to me or the other black folks that I spoke with who saw the film.
+That she made people who were dependent on her for their immediate livelihood submit to her will be neither charming nor seductive to me or the other black folks that I spoke with who saw the film.
 We thought it tragically ironic that Madonna would choose as her dance partner a black male with dyed blonde hair.
 Perhaps had he appeared less like a white-identified black male consumed by “blonde ambition” he might have upstaged her.
 Instead, he was positioned as a mirror, into which Madonna and her audience could look and see only a reflection of herself and the worship of “whiteness” she embodies– that white supremacist culture wants everyone to embody.

 Madonna used her power to ensure that he and the other nonwhite women and men who worked for her, as well as some of the white subordinates, would all serve as the backdrop to her white-girl-makes-good-drama.
 Joking about the film with other black folks, we commented that Madonna must have searched long and hard to find a black female that was not a good dancer, one who would not deflect attention away from her.
 And it is telling that when the film directly reflects something other than a positive image of Madonna, the camera highlights the rage this black female dancer was suppressing.
 It surfaces when the “subordinates” have time off and are “relaxing.”

 As with most Madonna videos, when critics talk about this film they tend to ignore race.
 Yet no viewer can look at this film and not think about race and representation without engaging in forms of denial.
 After choosing a cast of characters from marginalized groups–nonwhite folks, heterosexual and gay, and gay white folks–Madonna publicly describes them as “emotional cripples.”
 And of course, in the context of the film, this description seems borne out by the way they allow her to dominate, exploit, and humiliate them.
-Those Madonna fans who are determined to see her as politically progressive might ask themselves why it is she completely endorses those racist/sexist/classist stereotypes that almost always attempt to portray marginalized groups as “defective” Let’s face it, by doing this, Madonna is not breaking with any white supremacist, patriarchal status quo; she is endorsing and perpetuating it.
+Those Madonna fans who are determined to see her as politically progressive might ask themselves why it is she completely endorses those racist/sexist stereotypes that almost always attempt to portray marginalized groups as “defective” Let’s face it, by doing this, Madonna is not breaking with any white supremacist, patriarchal status quo; she is endorsing and perpetuating it.

 Some of us do not find it hip or cute for Madonna to brag that she has a “fascistic side,” a side well documented in the film.
 Well, we did not see any of her cute little fascism in action when it was Warren Beatty calling her out in the film.
 No, there the image of Madonna was the little woman who grins and bears it.
 No, her “somebody’s got to be in charge side,” as she names it, was most expressed in her interaction with those representatives from marginalized groups who are most often victimized by the powerful.
-Why is it there is little or no discussion of Madonna as racist or sexist in her relation to other women?
+Why is it there little or no discussion of Madonna as racist or sexist in her relation to other women?

 Would audiences be charmed by some rich white male entertainer telling us he must “play father” and oversee the actions of the less powerful, especially women and men of color?
 So why did so many people find it cute when Madonna asserted that she dominates the interracial casts of gay and heterosexual folks in her film because they are crippled and she “like[s] to play mother” No, this was not a display of feminist power, this was the same old phallic nonsense with white pussy at the center.
 And many of us watching were not simply unmoved–we were outraged.

 Perhaps it is a sign of a collective feeling of powerlessness that many black, nonwhite, and white viewers of this film who were disturbed by the display of racism, sexism, and heterosexism (yes, it’s possible to hire gay people, support AIDS projects, and still be biased in the direction of phallic patriarchal heterosexuality) in Truth or Dare have said so little.
 Sometimes it is difficult to find words to make a critique when we find ourselves attracted by some aspect of a performer’s act and disturbed by others, or when a performer shows more interest in promoting progressive social causes than is customary.
 We may see that performer as above critique.
-Or we may feel our critique will in no way intervene on the worship of them as a cultural icon.
+Or we may feel our critique will in no way intervene in the worship of them as cultural icons.

 To say nothing, however, is to be complicit with the very forces of domination that make “blonde ambition” necessary to Madonna’s success.
 Tragically, all that is transgression and potentially empowering to feminist women and men about Madonna’s work may be undermined by all that it contains that is reactionary and in no way unconventional or new.
-It is often the conservative elements in her work converging with the status quo that have the most powerful impact.
-For example: Given the rampant homophobia in this society and the concomitant heterosexist voyeuristic obsession with gay lifestyles, to what extent does Madonna progressively seek to challenge this if she insists on primarily representing gays as in some way emotionally handicapped or defective?
+It is often the conservative elements in her work converging with the status quo that has the most powerful impact.
+For example: Given the rampant homophobia in this society and the concomitant hetero-sexist voyeuristic obsession with gay lifestyles, to what extent does Madonna progressively seek to challenge this if she insists on primarily representing gays as in some way emotionally handicapped or defective?

 Or when Madonna responds to the critique that she exploits gay men by cavalierly stating: “What does exploitation mean?. … In a revolution, some people have to get hurt.